 Are there religious restrictions for membership in Trinity HealthShare?

 Trinity HealthShare welcomes members of all faiths who can honor the Statement of Beliefs, by which the Trinity HealthShare program operates.

 Any illness or accident for which a person has been diagnosed, received medical treatment, been examined, taken medication, or had symptoms within 24 months prior to the application date is considered a pre-existing condition.
 Symptoms include but are not limited to the following: abnormal discharge or bleeding; abnormal growth; break; cut or tear; discoloration; deformity; full or partial loss of use; obvious damage, illness or abnormality; impaired breathing; impaired motion; inflammation or swelling; itching; numbness; pain that interferes with normal use; unexplained or unplanned weight gain or loss exceeding 25% of the total body weight occurring within a six-month period; fainting, loss of consciousness, or seizure; abnormal results from a test administered by a medical practitioner.

 Is membership with Trinity HealthShare a contract or can I quit anytime?

 Membership is NOT a contract.
 You can cancel the membership at any time.
-There is a $125 application fee and a non-refundable $25 fee for Unity Ministries if you choose to quit after being accepted to the membership.
+There is a $125 application fee and a non-refundable $25 fee for Trinity Ministries if you choose to quit after being accepted to the membership.
 Trinity HealthShare requests proper notification from a member who chooses to quit for any reason.
 For more information please see Member Guidelines.

 What guarantees do I have that my contributions will be used correctly?